A Micro Art Market Is Starting to Heat Up in the Hamptons

 It was the Upper East Side dealer Christophe Van de Weghe who led the charge after discovering a 1,600-square-foot ground-floor space on Newtown Lane earlier in June.
 Van de Weghe would normally be installing his masterworks by the likes of Jean-Michel Basquiat, Alexander Calder, Roy Lichtenstein, and Andy Warhol at Art Basel in Switzerland.
 The fair, a staple of the summer art calendar, was initially postponed to September before being canceled altogether due to COVID-19.

 With so many art collectors bunkered down at their homes in the Hamptons, the Newton Lane space would prove to be the perfect place to reengage and connect with regular clients.
-The esteemed Swedish art dealer Per Skarstedt, who owns the neighboring Upper East Side Skarstedt Gallery, received a call from Van de Weghe soon after, encouraged to check out the adjoining space, for which he quickly signed a lease.
+The esteemed Swedish art dealer Per Skarstedt, who owns the neighboring Upper East Side Skarstedt Gallery, received a call from Van de Weghe soon after encouraging him to check out the adjoining space.
+He quickly signed a lease.

 While the lure of wealthy collectors is the main draw, East Hampton also boasts a rich artistic legacy, which continues to this day.
 Artists have long flocked to Long Island’s East End, the picturesque landscape serving as both a source of creative inspiration and a retreat away from the stuffy studios and sky-high rents in New York City.
-“Ever since the postwar AbEx era, painters have fled out East to escape the distractions of the city and to find inspiration in solitude,” says Skarstedt.
-“All of the painters in the front room of the current exhibition—de Kooning, Prince, Fischl and Salle—have studios in the Hamptons.”
-(In 2015, Willem De Kooning’s studio became an artist-in-residence program called Accabonac House.)
+“Ever since the postwar AbEx era, painters have fled out east to escape the distractions of the city and to find inspiration in solitude,” says Skarstedt.
+“All of the painters in the front room of the current exhibition—de Kooning, Prince, Fischl, and Salle—have studios in the Hamptons.”
+(In 2015, 18 years after de Kooning died, his studio became an artist-in-residence program called Accabonac House.)

 For those who are staying in the city, the New York spaces have plans of their own, too.
-Skarstedt Gallery’s New York space (19 E. 64th St.) is slated to reopen by-appointment later this summer, and and it is anticipated that Pace’s two Manhattan-based locations, at 510 and 540 West 25th St, will be open by appointment later in the summer ahead of reopening to the public in the fall.
+Skarstedt Gallery’s New York building (19 East 64th Street) is slated to reopen by appointment later this summer, and it is anticipated that Pace’s two Manhattan-based locations, at 510 and 540 West 25th Street, will be open by appointment later in the summer ahead of reopening to the public in the fall.
 Meanwhile, Hauser & Wirth is planning to begin reopening its Manhattan spaces in West Chelsea and the Upper East Side and resume public hours on July 6.
 On view will be two exhibitions interrupted by the shutdown: a Jack Whitten survey at 32 East 69th Street, and an exhibition of the work of Light and Space sculptor Larry Bell at 548 West 22nd Street.